 “I have been very happy throughout the last two years, and I’ve always found you to be approachable, caring and helpful which has enabled me to grow in confidence.”
 Middle School pupil

 The top set will complete the course in two years and study ‘Additional Maths’ in Year 11.
 Standard sets will complete the course in three years.
 We use revision books of practice exam questions, as well as past papers.
-We offer clinics three times a week to provide the opportunity for more practice and guidance.
+We offer clinics twice a week to provide the opportunity for more practice and guidance.
 We finish the course early enough to get through many weeks of well-focused revision.